Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Get' and the resource 'exam branding configuration', making it distinct from sibling tools like edubase_get_exam or edubase_post_exam_branding.
+The description clearly states the verb 'Get' and the resource 'exam branding configuration'.
+It is distinct from sibling tools like edubase_get_exam, though it lacks explicit differentiation.
+Still, the purpose is well-understood.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.